 How many “entities” – that is, proper nouns, or people, places and things – are mentioned in an article compared to similar articles within the same “cluster” of related articles.

 So one type of comparison that might be done in ranking news stories to see which are more original might be to see how many different people or places they might mention when comparing articles on the same topics.
-That seems to be a considerable change from the oldest patent, which mostly appears to be concerned about whether or not stories contain a keyword that a searcher looked for, or last version which gave location of a story an importance.
-Looking at the uniqueness and the complexity of a story seems like an improvement, an evolution of search related to how news stories are ranked by Google.
+That seems to be a considerable change from the oldest patent, which mostly appears to be concerned about whether or not stories contain a keyword that a searcher looked for or the last version which gave the location of story importance.
+Looking at the uniqueness and the complexity of a story seems like an improvement, an evolution of search-related to how news stories are ranked by Google.